 Assisting the development of effective safety and regulatory systems for the products of modern biotechnology in selected countries of sub-Saharan Africa

-The second phase (2013-2016) is building and expanding upon the first and involves: i) provision of advanced academic training in biosafety; ii) re-integration of personnel academically-trained during the Project into their national biosafety regulatory systems; iii) organising biosafety training workshops tailored to local and regional needs; iv) offering a number of regulatory exchange opportunities to African regulators and their scientific experts to visit established and high throughput regulatory offices, and; v) offering opportunities to experienced non-African regulators to visit a limited number of regulatory offices in SSA to provide local assistance in improving regulatory effectiveness.
+The second phase (2013-2018) is building and expanding upon the first and involves: i) provision of advanced academic training in biosafety; ii) re-integration of personnel academically-trained during the Project into their national biosafety regulatory systems; iii) organising biosafety training workshops tailored to local and regional needs; iv) offering a number of regulatory exchange opportunities to African regulators and their scientific experts to visit established and high throughput regulatory offices, and; v) provide local assistance by experienced non-African regulators to a limited number of regulatory offices in SSA to help improve regulatory effectiveness.
 In addition, acknowledging that there are numerous on-going biosafety programmes currently operating in SSA, efforts are being made to enhance partnerships with these programmes.

 Project beneficiary countries in the current phase of the Project include Burkina Faso, Ethiopia, Ghana, Nigeria, Tanzania and Uganda.
-This document highlights some of the Project activities during this current second phase.
+This webpage highlights some of the Project activities during this second phase.

 Advanced academic training in biosafety

-Eighteen regulatory officials/scientists from SSA have been offered 2-year Master fellowships in Biotechnology, with a special focus on GM Crop Regulation.
-13 fellows (2013-2014 and 2014-2015) have completed the Masters programme, and graduated while 4 have recently completed their studies and awaiting graduation.
-The Masters programme was specially developed for the Project at the University of Adelaide (Australia), and also includes Confined Field Trial (CFT) site visits and mentoring by Australia's Office of the Gene Technology Regulator (OGTR) staff.
+Seventeen regulatory officials/scientists from SSA have completed 2-year Master fellowships in Biotechnology, with a special focus on GM Crop Regulation.
+The Masters programme was specially developed in a prtnership between the Project and the University of Adelaide (Australia), and also includes Confined Field Trial (CFT) site visits and mentoring by Australia's Office of the Gene Technology Regulator (OGTR) staff.

 Papers published by Master Fellows: